ministryofjustice/cloud-platform-infrastructure/Create-Cluster.md

 1. Under `Settings`, take note of the app's "Client ID & Secret" and add `https://login.apps.<your-cluster-name>.k8s.integration.dsd.io/ui` to the `Allowed Callback URLs`.

-1. On Github, create an **org-owned** [Github Oauth app](https://auth0.com/docs/connections/social/github).
-Set the callback URL pointing to https://tenant-name.eu.auth0.com/login/callback and the Homepage URL to https://login.apps.your-cluster-name.k8s.integration.dsd.io.
-Take note of the Github "Client ID & Secret".
-This will be used in the next step.

-1. On Auth0, create a "Social Connection" of type Github, using the Github oauth credentials created in the previous step and put permissions read:org and read:user privs.

 ![social-connection](auth0/social_connection.png)

 ### Create Cluster using kops